Breastfeeding Diet Tips for Vegetarians, Semi-Vegetarians & Vegans

 - As plants are low in calories, make sure that you have plenty of alternatives or supplements in your vegan breastfeeding diet plan to complement the need.

-- Protein can be obtained from eating lentils, rice, nuts, beans, dark green vegetables and whole grain bread.
-Have them in plenty to meet your body’s requirement.
+- Protein can be obtained from eating lentils, rice, nuts, beans, dark green vegetables and whole-grain bread.
+Have them in plenty to meet your body’s requirements.
+If you feel gassy due to excess sprouts and lentils, then take it slow and eat in low quantities and increase your intake of green vegetables.

 - Plants laden with zinc are in plenty but your body responds better to animal products containing zinc.
 Hence, a lot of nuts, beans, grains, seeds, and leafy green vegetables should also be a part of your vegan breastfeeding diet plan.
 Dark chocolate and cocoa powder are also good sources.